geospatialem/conferences/2015/2015NACIS.md

   * Second best performance (lowest varience)

 ## *A New Atlas of American History*, Alan McConchie
-**_Showing things over time, is just as important as showing what is happening in space._**
+**_Showing things over time is just as important as showing what is happening in space._**
   * Its hard to do, but its an important story to tell.
   * Discuss!

 ### American Panorama: An Atlas of U.S. History:
-Don't build components (originally asked for), let's design from what the user will want.
-True to the data, and show a story.
-Add a toolkit over time.
+Don't build components (originally asked for by the client).
+Instead, let's design from what the user will want, stay true to the data, and show a story.
+Over time, a toolkit can be added.
 Use modern tools that support for many years.

 ### Forced Migration of Enslaved People in the US (1810-1860):
 #### Phases